Tin whistle: Kwela

 Kwela is a genre of music created in South Africa in the 1950s, and is characterized by an upbeat, jazzy tin whistle lead.
 Kwela is the only music genre created around the sound of the tin whistle.
 The low cost of the tin whistle, or jive flute, made it an attractive instrument in the impoverished, apartheid-era townships; the Hohner tin whistle was especially popular in kwela performance.
 The kwela craze accounted for the sale of more than one million tin whistles.

 In the late 1950s, mbaqanga music largely superseded kwela in South Africa, and so it followed that the saxophone surpassed the tin whistle as the township people's wind instrument of choice.
 Kwela master Aaron "Big Voice Jack" Lerole continued to perform into the 1990s; a few bands, such as The Positively Testcard of London, continue to record kwela music.

 Kwela sheet music is rarely published, and many of the recordings of founding kwela artists are out of print.
 One representative compilation is Drum: South African Jazz and Jive.

 Other music

-The tin whistle is used in many other types of music, though not to the extent that it could be called characteristic as with Irish music and kwela.
+The tin whistle is used in many other types of music, including the Tuk band tradition of Barbados.
 In some Irish music composed for symphonic ensembles, it is often replaced with piccolo.
 It is not unusual to hear the tin whistle used in praise music and film soundtracks, notably the soundtrack to Lord of the Rings and Titanic.
 Published scores suitable for tin whistle performance are available in both of these genres.
 The tin whistle also appears in "crossover" genres like world music, folk rock, folk metal and folk punk.